 Australian mezzo-soprano Indyana Schneider was recently described as ‘outstanding’ in the Guardian and ‘a fabulous young mezzo, the voice full of crimson depth and character’ in Opera Magazine.
 She studied a BA in Music at Magdalen College, Oxford University and a Masters in Opera at the Hochschule für Musik, Theater und Medien in Hanover, Germany.
-She is a current member of the International Opera Studio of the Opernhaus Zürich.
+She was a member of the International Opera Studio of the Opernhaus Zürich from 2023-2025.

 Recent highlights include her performance as Zita in Gianni Schicchi with the Liverpool Philharmonic and Sir Bryn Terfel in the title role.
-Last season, Indyana covered the Komponist in Garsington Opera´s production of Ariadne auf Naxos, for which she won their Helen Clarke Award.
-She sang Femme Grecque in Iphigénie en Tauride and Hermia in A Midsummer Night´s Dream at the Opernhaus Zürich, and returned to the Sydney Opera House to sing Zweite Dame in Die Zauberflöte and to cover Christophe Dumaux as Orpheo in Gluck´s Orpheo ed Euridice.
+Indyana covered the Komponist in Garsington Opera´s production of Ariadne auf Naxos, for which she won their Helen Clarke Award.
+She sang Femme Grecque in Iphigénie en Tauride and Hermia in A Midsummer Night´s Dream at the Zurich Opera, and returned to the Sydney Opera House to sing Zweite Dame in Die Zauberflöte and to cover Christophe Dumaux as Orpheo in Gluck´s Orpheo ed Euridice.

 A dazzling whirwind of creative ideas

-This season at the Opernhaus Zürich, she sings in two world premieres – as Martina in Wir pfeifen auf den Gurkenkönig (Penderbayne) and as Aouda in Jonathan Dove´s new opera In 80 Tagen um die Welt.
-She also sings as the Königin in a dramatised Elias directed by Andreas Homoki, as Marchesa Melibea in Il Viaggio a Reims, and in Jakob Lenz.
-At the Opernhaus Zürich this season, she is covering: Komponist (Ariadne auf Naxos); Stefano (Roméo et Juliette), Page (Salome), and Nicklausse (Les Contes d´Hoffmann).
+At the Opernhaus Zürich, she could be heard in two world premieres – as Martina in Wir pfeifen auf den Gurkenkönig (Penderbayne) and as Aouda in Jonathan Dove´s new opera In 80 Tagen um die Welt.
+She also sang Königin in a dramatised Elias directed by Andreas Homoki, and Marchesa Melibea in Il Viaggio a Reims and was covering Komponist (Ariadne auf Naxos); Stefano (Roméo et Juliette), Page (Salome), and Nicklausse (Les Contes d´Hoffmann).

 Music and Literature